top of page

 Write in your journal what you are doing for visual beauty

-Bring auditory beauty into your life: download some soothing music to your MP3 player and make a nice list for you to easily pick up and listen to when needed.
+Bring beautiful sounds beauty into your life: download some soothing music player, create a nice list for you to easily pick up and listen to when needed.
 Some people like the sounds of nature.

-Write in your journal what you are doing for auditory beauty
+Write in your journal what you are doing to enhance your workd with beautiful sounds!

 Bring touch beauty into your life: buy a nice smooth wear fleece to wear to bed, or satin or silk pajamas, whatever you feel comforted in.
 Or have feathers or soft fabric to handle, or a small stress ball or smooth, tumbled pebbles or a special crystal.
 Or you just might like the feel of an herbal stuffed pillow